Do you want to work in TV?

 Previous production companies who have taken part in rad Scotland are: IWC Media, Raise the Roof, Hopscotch Films, Tern, BBC Studios, Firecracker, Mentorn, Two Rivers Media, Red Sky Productions and Blazing Griffin.

-The role will be a fixed term contract for eight months from June 2023 to February 2024.
+The role will be a fixed term contract for eight months from August 2024 to April 2025.

 The role includes monthly training sessions which are a mixture of in person and online.
 Attendance to these sessions will be included in your contract (so you will not need to take unpaid leave or holidays to attend).
 The purpose of this training is to help strengthen your knowledge and skills in TV production.
 All the training has been specifically designed to help you become more confident and knowledgeable in key roles over the training period.